 Allow me to elaborate.
 When the Dutch, led by Jan van Riebeeck of the Dutch East India Company, arrived at the Cape in 1652 they found that to work the land they would need slaves, as the indigenous people were none too interested in slaving for the colonists.
 The first Malay (the term “Maylay” indicates Muslim belief and tradition, but not any particular place of origin) slaves arrived from Java and various Indonesian islands in 1658.
-There is a very interesting and comprehensive piece written about the slaves and their influence on Afrikaans cuisine and language available here.
+These slaves exerted a surprisingly large influence on Afrikaans cuisine and language.
 Being slaves, the Malays often ended up in the Dutch kitchens and their influence remains apparent in dishes such as… bobotie.
 The origins of the name are not clear, but the curried spice, turmeric-yellow rice and the use of fruit in a meat dish are all indicative of this dish’s Malay roots.
 Incidentally, descendants of these slaves still live in Cape Town in the historic Bokaap (say “boor-carp”, or Malay Quarter) on the slopes of Signal Hill in Cape Town, where they originally settled.
-And by the way, don’t make the mistake of confusing the Cape Malay population with the Indian population of KwaZulu-Natal on the east coast – these are descendants of the indentured labour force which the British government authorised to be brought from the Indian subcontinent in about 1860 to work on the sugar cane fields – read more about them here.
+And by the way, don’t make the mistake of confusing the Cape Malay population with the Indian population of KwaZulu-Natal on the east coast – these are descendants of the indentured labour force which the British government authorised to be brought from the Indian subcontinent in about 1860 to work on the sugar cane fields.
 They have made their own rich contribution to the cuisine of South Africa, which will have to be the subject of another post.

 And so at last we get to the recipe.
 There are dozens of variations – this one is was posted by Sean Borman, who obtained it from the Kaapse Tafel restaurant in Cape Town.
 If you are in a hurry and can’t be bothered to source all the spices, there is an easy way too – simply buy a Nice ‘n Spicy bobotie spice pack which comes complete with instructions and all the spices you need!
 Ideal for the lazy gourmet… and you can buy off the Net!